We Care For Our Environment

 What We Do

 How it Helps: The Canadian Coast Guard works to ensure the safety of mariners and protect the marine environment.
-Our partnership allows us to connect community members to this important work.

 How it Helps: This project demonstrates the value of two-eyed seeing and community collaboration while helping to conserve species at risk.